megaherz108/gof-patterns/readme.md

 # Gang of Four Design Patterns

-Репозиторий содержит примеры реализации паттернов, выполненные в рамках курса "GRASP & GoF Design Patterns".
+Patterns implementation examples are done during the course "GRASP & Gof Design Patterns" by FoxmindEd.